adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/location-ad-extension.md

 ### <a name="latitude"></a>Latitude
 The latitude specified in micro degrees.
 The latitude must be greater than or equal to -85000000 and less than or equal to +85000000.

-The latitude and longitude coordinates are used to mark the business’ location on Bing Maps when the user clicks the address on the ad.
+The latitude and longitude coordinates are used to mark the business? location on Bing Maps when the user clicks the address on the ad.
 If the specified coordinates are not within the range of valid values, the service determines the coordinates based on the address.

 If you specify the known coordinates, the service does not confirm whether the specified coordinates match the specified business address.
-If you do not provide the coordinates, the Bulk service uses the businesses’ address to determine the coordinates.
+If you do not provide the coordinates, the Bulk service uses the businesses? address to determine the coordinates.

 > [!NOTE]
 > When adding more than 10 location ad extensions, the service resolves coordinates offline, and otherwise resolves coordinates up front during execution of the service operation.
 The location will not be used in an ad until the coordinates are determined, which can take from seconds to minutes depending on the number of location ad extensions being added and the current demand.